MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/process-related-events.md

   * [A renderer process has exited unexpectedly](<link>).
   * [A renderer process has become unresponsive](<link>).

+> [!NOTE]
-> **Note:** this document is a high-level overview of the aforementioned events.
+> This document is a high-level overview of the aforementioned events.
 Ultimately, the reference documentation for each individual API mentioned in this document shall prevail.

 # WebView2 Process Model and related APIs
 The [WebView2 Process Model](<link>) uses the WebView2 Runtime to support your WebView2 application.
 Because most of the magic in the WebView2 controls in your application happens out-of-process (in the WebView2 Runtime), failures and general information about these processes are passed to your application through different WebView2 APIs.
 The APIs used to report this information to your application include: